pelmered/post-types-creator/README.md

 - Drag & drop sortable (drag and drop in the normal list view in WP Admin for both posts and taxonomies/terms)
 - Integration with Advanced Custom Fields(optional)

-##Planned features
+##Planned features for version 2.0
+- Complete rewrite of better code structure and quaility
-- More unit tests
+- More unit tests (Initial goal is at least 50% code coverage)
 - Scaffolding command for WP-CLI to genereate plugin
 - Use new term meta functionality for sorting for WordPress 4.4+